 General information

-Composition and form of release
+Composition and release form

-The drug is produced in the form of a thick sweet syrup with a rich brown, typical vegetable aroma and pleasant taste.
+The drug is produced in the form of a thick sweet syrup with a rich brown, typical plant aroma and pleasant taste.
 The product is packaged in dark bottles of 50 and 100 ml.
 For more comfortable dosing of the drug, a special measuring spoon is included with it.
-A 100 ml bottle of Pertussin syrup contains 12 mg of thyme and 1 g of potassium bromide, as well as additional ingredients in the form of ethyl alcohol and sugar syrup.
+A 100 ml bottle of Pertussin syrup contains 12 mg of thyme and 1 g of potassium bromide, as well as additional ingredients in the form of ethyl alcohol and sugar molasses.

 • tracheitis;